shahm888/Cloud-Computing/README.md

 Contain week 5.pdf

-Creating a simple YAML descriptor for a pod
+Creating a simple YAML descriptor for a pod,
-Viewing application logs
+Viewing application logs,
-Sending requests to the pod
+Sending requests to the pod,
-Specifying labels when creating a pod
+Specifying labels when creating a pod,
 Overwrite labels:
-Listing pods using a label selector
+Listing pods using a label selector,
-Using labels for categorizing worker nodes
+Using labels for categorizing worker nodes,
-Looking up an object’s annotations
+Looking up an object’s annotations,
-Discovering other namespaces and their pods
+Discovering other namespaces and their pods,
 Creating a namespace
-Managing objects in other namespaces
+Managing objects in other namespaces,
-Deleting a pod by name
+Deleting a pod by name,
-Deleting pods by deleting the whole namespace
-Deleting all pods in a namespace, while keeping the namespace Deleting (almost) all resources in a namespace
+Deleting pods by deleting the whole namespace, Deleting all pods in a namespace, while keeping the namespace, Deleting (almost) all resources in a namespace,

 Contain week 6.pdf
 Create Nodejs app called “app.js” and Docker file